abpframework/abp/docs/en/framework/architecture/domain-driven-design/application-services.md

 These methods are low level methods that can control how to query entities from the database.

 * `CreateFilteredQuery` can be overridden to create an `IQueryable<TEntity>` that is filtered by the given input.
 If your `TGetListInput` class contains any filter, it is proper to override this method and filter the query.
 It returns the (unfiltered) repository (which is already `IQueryable<TEntity>`) by default.
 * `ApplyPaging` is used to make paging on the query.
-If your `TGetListInput` already implements `IPagedResultRequest`, you don't need to override this since the ABP Framework automatically understands it and performs the paging.
+If your `TGetListInput` already implements `IPagedResultRequest`, you don't need to override this since the ABP automatically understands it and performs the paging.
 * `ApplySorting` is used to sort (order by...) the query.
-If your `TGetListInput` already implements the `ISortedResultRequest`, ABP Framework automatically sorts the query.
+If your `TGetListInput` already implements the `ISortedResultRequest`, ABP automatically sorts the query.
 If not, it fallbacks to the `ApplyDefaultSorting` which tries to sort by creation time, if your entity implements the standard `IHasCreationTime` interface.
 * `GetEntityByIdAsync` is used to get an entity by id, which calls `Repository.GetAsync(id)` by default.
 * `DeleteByIdAsync` is used to delete an entity by id, which calls `Repository.DeleteAsync(id)` by default.